irs1318dev/irs1318_2023/Robot Programming Guide.md

 * ```public void end()```
   This function is called when the task has ended and should clear any state that needs to be cleared.
 * ```public boolean shouldCancel()```
-  This function is called by the driver to check whether something has interrupted the current task such that it shouldn’t continue.
-Typically this isn’t used unless there is some sensor being read by the task that would indicate that the task cannot continue.
+  This function is called by the driver to check whether something has interrupted the current task such that it shouldnâ€™t continue.
+Typically this isnâ€™t used unless there is some sensor being read by the task that would indicate that the task cannot continue.
 * ```public boolean hasCompleted()```
   This function is called by the driver to check whether the particular task should complete.
 Often this is based on either the amount of time has elapsed since the task began, or it could be based on some sensor condition being met.